luapower/luapower-all/tr.md

 The font is not loaded immediately, but it's loaded and unloaded on demand.

+Registering fonts is a necessary step before trying to shape anything.

 ### `tr:add_mem_font(buf, sz, [slant], [weight])`

 Add a font file from a memory buffer.